eCommerce Automation Is The Trick To GrowthNovember 28, 2017 - Milen Vasilev

 In addition, you can employ Adwords scripts to automate and fine-tune your PPC efforts.
 Consider using scripts to modify bids on an hourly basis based on the competition so you don’t overbid.
 Also, employ them to automatically disable ads or keywords for out-of-stock items, update ad parameters by ad groups, and other key tweaks.

-The bottom line is: automation is the most effective way to scale your eCommerce store.
+The bottom line is: eCommerce automation is the most effective way to scale your online store.
 That is why it is vital to stay informed on the latest automation platforms and apps offering solutions to key eCommerce needs and adopt the ones that best fit your model.
 You may not be able to boil down your responsibilities to 4 hours per week but you can certainly save a few hours that you can invest in strategic growth initiatives.